 Pioneering film director, the only woman director during the “Golden Age” of Hollywood and the first woman to direct a sound film.

-Born in San Francisco, California, and grew up in LA.
-Her parents owned a café in Hollywood that was a gathering place for many silent film stars and directors.
-After she graduated from Westlake School for Girls, she started to study medicine at the University of Southern California but quit after two years when it is not her destiny.
-At 22, she met to Lasky William DeMille, the director and co-founder of Famous Players-Lasky Corporation.
-Following this meeting, she spent a week exploring the different departments of the movie set and decided to become a director “because he was the one who told everyone else what to do.”
+Growing up in Los Angles, Dorothy Arzner spent time in her parents’ café in Hollywood, a gathering place for many silent film stars and directors.
+After graduating from Westlake School for Girls, Arzner started to study medicine at the University of Southern California but quit after two years, deciding it was not her destiny.
+At 22, a meeting with Lasky William DeMille, the director, and co-founder of Famous Players-Lasky Corporation, led her to explore the different departments of the movie set, deciding she aspired to be a director “because he was the one who told everyone else what to do.”

-During WW2, she left Hollywood and began to direct training films for the Women’s Army Corps.
-Afterward, she worked on several documentary films and commercials and served as a consultant at Pepsi.
-In 1950 she founded the filmmaking program at the Pasadena Playhouse and was its first teacher.
+During WW2, Arzner left Hollywood and began to direct training films for the Women’s Army Corps.
+Afterward, she worked on several documentary films and commercials and as a consultant at Pepsi.
+In 1950, Arzner founded the filmmaking program at the Pasadena Playhouse and was its first teacher.
 She also produced theater plays and starred in a radio program.
-At 64, she became a staff member of the UCLA School of Theater, Film, and Television and taught there for four years.
+At 64, Arzner became a staff member of the UCLA School of Theater, Film, and Television and taught there for four years.

 In her last years, she left LA and moved to the desert, where she lived until she passed away at 82.
-Throughout her career, she directed twenty films, and to this day, she is the female director with the largest body of work in Hollywood.
+Throughout her career, Arzner directed twenty films; to this day, she is the female director with the largest body of work in Hollywood.

 - She was openly gay and had a forty years relationship with the choreographer and screenwriter Marion Morgan.